susant146/ComputerVision_Materials/README.md

 # ComputerVision_Materials
 This is a pilot course on Computer Vision thaugh by me at VIT Bhopal university.
-Those who are folloing this course kindly let me know what new ammandemnets I can bring into it.
+Those who are following this course kindly let me know what new ammandemnets I can bring into it.
 Contact me: susant.panigrahi@yahoo.com.

 My research interst lies in Inverse Problems in Image Processing.